dmrokan/gsl4godot_gsl/doc/linalg.rst

    which must have been previously computed by :func:`gsl_linalg_cholesky_band_decomp`.
    On input :data:`x` should contain the right-hand side :math:`b`, which is replaced by the solution on output.

+.. function:: int gsl_linalg_cholesky_band_invert (const gsl_matrix * LLT, gsl_matrix * Ainv)

+   This function computes the inverse of a symmetric banded matrix from its Cholesky decomposition :data:`LLT`, which must have been previously computed by :func:`gsl_linalg_cholesky_band_decomp`.
+On output, the inverse is stored in :data:`Ainv`, using both the lower and upper portions.

 .. function:: int gsl_linalg_cholesky_band_unpack (const gsl_matrix * LLT, gsl_matrix * L)